samcartersmith/cds/README.md

 Welcome to the Coinbase Design System.
 If you are looking to contribute to CDS you are in the correct place!
 Please read the sections below to get a better feel for our repo.

-If you are looking for something else here are some other important links:

 To make feature requests, report bugs, or request assistance when working with CDS you can find us on slack: #ask-ui-systems

 ## Get Started